Search Space Contraction in Canonical Labeling of Graphs: Introduction

-It is important to observe that none of the polynomial algorithms, mentioned above, has been implemented in software, as noted by Junttila and Kaski in \cite{JunttilaK07}.
-A reasonable justification for this absence seems to be that, usually, given a class $\mathbb{C}$ of graphs for which an efficient algorithm for isomorphism testing exists, \emph{nauty} is able to treat almost all the graphs of $\mathbb{C}$, still remaining (considerably, indeed) below the theoretically established bound.
-However, there might exist subsets of $\mathbb{C}$ for which \emph{nauty} exhibits an exponential behavior, as it results from the series of graphs constructed by Miyazaki in \cite{miyazaki}: all these graphs are $3$-regular and have color-class size equal to $4$, hence they intersect two classes of graphs for which polynomial solutions for GI exist.
-A further weird feature of Miyazaki's graphs is that the size of their automorphism group is quite large, such size increasing with that of graphs.
-This contrasts with the general agreement that hard graphs for \emph{nauty} have a high degree of regularity but a small automorphism group.
+It is important to observe that, with the exception of planar graphs, none of the polynomial algorithms mentioned above has been implemented in software, as noted by Junttila and Kaski in \cite{JunttilaK07}.
+A reasonable justification for this absence would seem to be that, given a class $\mathbb{C}$ of graphs for which an efficient algorithm for isomorphism testing exists, \emph{nauty} is usually able to process almost all the graphs in $\mathbb{C}$ in a considerably smaller number of steps than that established by the theoretical bound (with respect to the number of vertices).
+However, there exist graphs in $\mathbb{C}$ for which \emph{nauty} exhibits an exponential behavior, as shown by the series of graphs constructed by Miyazaki in \cite{miyazaki}: all these graphs are $3$-regular and have color-class size equal to $4$, hence they intersect two classes of graphs for which polynomial solutions for GI exist.
+A further distinctive feature of Miyazaki's graphs is that the size of their automorphism group is quite large.
+This contrasts with the fact that graphs which are hard for \emph{nauty} usually have a high degree of regularity but a small automorphism group.